Tatwi/RocketTux/README.md

 - No "secret areas" or other potentially annoying mechanics that you'll need to look up on the Internet just to understand!

 ### Installation
-RocketTux is built as an "HTML5 web app" that is optimized to run well on basic Chromebooks or on desktops using the Chrome browser (it's slow in Firefox, due to the rendering of text.
-I don't use or develop for other web browser.).
+RocketTux is built as an "HTML5 web app" that is optimized to run well on basic Chromebooks or on desktops using the Google Chrome browser (it's slow in Firefox and I don't recommend using anything other than Google Chrome for the game).
 This makes RocketTux "cross platform compatible" with any system that can run a the Chrome web browser (either Google's version or the open source "Chromium" version), which means it will work on Chromebooks and Linux/Window/Mac PCs!
 Heck, it even runs on my Samsung Galaxy S6 Android phone, but at this time there aren't any touch screen controls for the game (Perhaps I will make them eventually).
 Chrome makes for a great "run time environment" for WEBGL applications.

 Until such a time as I create a website to host the game, you will need to download it run it at home.
 However, there is a catch!